dave1010/workstation/readme.md

 ## To do

+Make it modular (maybe install git 1st and clone this repo)

 Make it customizable, maybe from a web interface
  * URL to get keys from
  * Apache servername